 All are volunteers who freely give of their time, experience and expertise to support the charity and its programmes.

-Lady Mary Clancy Hatch
+Mary Clancy, Lady Hatch

-John Gilhooly OBE
+John Gilhooly CBE

 Mary Connolly comes from Kildare and is a law graduate of London Metropolitan University.
 She has worked in Dublin and the City of London as a para-legal.
 She has been a member of Irish Heritage since the early 80’s and has served on Committees since then and was Chairman from 2016 to 2018.
 She has been the Hon.
 Secretary of Candlewick Ward Club in the City of London for over 15 years and is recently retired from that position.